DavidBK/shampoo/Node/Javascript.md

 ### JavaScript - More Topics

-Some advanced concepts that worth knowing, learn them after you understand the basics:
+Here is some concepts that worth knowing, learn them after you understand the basics:

 - Arrays methods - `map`, `filter`, `reduce` etc.
 - Spread operator, rest parameters and rest property.